atharvaawatade/BimaSarthi/README.md

 ![WhatsApp Image 2024-09-20 at 23 54 21_58c63003](https://github.com/user-attachments/assets/786ce641-68aa-4484-a171-534518fe6f42)

-BimaSarthi also supports regional languages 🌐, offers natural language summarization of diagnoses 🧠, and includes an eligibility checker ✅ that verifies whether the diagnosis is covered by the user’s healthcare policy.
+BimaSarthi also supports regional languages  in future enhancement🌐, offers natural language summarization of diagnoses 🧠, and includes an eligibility checker ✅ that verifies whether the diagnosis is covered by the user’s healthcare policy.
 This solution is designed with accessibility, automation, and user-centric features, creating a seamless and intelligent experience for users and insurance companies alike.

 ## Key Features 🔑
 - *OCR-Based Medical Diagnosis Extraction* 📝: Leverages OCR technology combined with AI models to accurately extract diagnoses from handwritten medical forms.